Th3-S1lenc3/AES-256/README.md

 //--------------------------------------------------

-AES256 Encryption & Decryption Script Version 2.0
+AES256 Encryption & Decryption Script Version 3.1
-Coded by TH3_S1LENC3 and using code from https://www.quickprogrammingtips.com/python/aes-256-encryption-and-decryption-in-python.html
 This tool is designed to encrypt & decrypt text using AES.
 Please enjoy using this tool.